SamsterJam/MDM/README.md

 If no sessions are found, it defaults to `startx`.

-### State Persistence
-Last selected user and session are saved to `/var/cache/mdm/state` and automatically restored on next login.

 ### Font Rendering
-MDM includes a lightweight FIGlet font parser that reads the standard font file directly - no external `figlet` binary required!
+MDM includes a lightweight FIGlet font parser that reads the standard font file directly - no external `figlet` binary required.

-## Files

-- `mdm.c` - Main source
-- `ascii.c` / `ascii.h` - ASCII art font rendering engine
-- `mdm.service` - Systemd service unit
-- `pam.d/mdm` - PAM configuration
-- `standard.flf` - FIGlet font file
-- `Makefile` - Build and installation

 ## Troubleshooting